jguadagno/jguadagno.github.io/_posts/2020-06-12-protecting-an-asp-net-core-api-with-microsoft-identity-platform.md

 #### Register the Api Application

-This application is used by your ASP.NET Core Web Api to check the clients authentication.
+This application is used by your ASP.NET Core Web API to check the client's authentication.

 Back in the Azure portal for your tenant, click on 'App Registration', and then click on '+ New Registration'